mkerr64/9bitDev/ProjectPlan.md

 #### Basic User Input
 This feature allows the user to interact with the application.
 The application’s main source of data will be the users financial information provided through this feature.

-This is a core feature for the app. and will require standard input/output commands.
+This is a core feature for the app and will require standard input/output commands.

 This feature is crucial for the application as the purpose of the app is to provide information to the user based on their personal financial data.
 The following features rely on basic user input: